Jianchi-TIAN/jianchi-tian.github.io/_pages/cv.md

   - /cv/
   - /cv.html
 ---
+You can download my full CV in PDF

 <span style="font-size: 0.8em;">Education</span>
 ======
 * Ph.D in University of Chinese of Academy of Sciences, 2021 (-2026)
 * B.S. in Nanchang University, 2017-2021

 <span style="font-size: 0.8em;">Honors and Awards</span>
 ======